 To make full use of your garden office you will need power installed and to comply with current building regulations part P the following applies:

-Where possible we use Electrical engineers we have used several times before but in some areas we arrange for several quotes from local engineers bearing in mind our experience of the likely costs in different areas.
+Where possible we use our own qualified Electrical engineer which we have used several times before.
 If you would prefer to select your own electrician we can work with them during the first and second fix as we assemble your log cabin.

 Select an item from our Garden Room installation options menu: